Updated: February 2020

-Whether you like it or not, people are making assumptions about your personal brand.
-Your product, service, customer experience and online presence are factors in driving consumer perception.
+Because whether you like it or not, people are making assumptions about your personal brand.
+From your product to your customer experience, many factors drive perception.

 But it’s so much more than that.
-Your personal brand also includes the reputation and relationships you have built over time.
+Your personal brand also includes the reputation and relationships you’ve built over time.

-So how do you translate that into a personal brand that attracts, engages and inspires potential customers?
+So how do you create a personal brand that enhances and supports the growth of your business?

-Below are 7 tips to spark creativity and help you build a sensational personal brand that is strategically and thoughtfully designed!
+Below are 7 tips to spark creativity and help you build a sensational personal brand.

 1. Define What Makes You Shine

 Defining and consistently sharing your unique message creates differentiation.
-It is an identifier, relaying the special skills, talents and magic that is the brand called you.
+It’s an identifier, relaying the special skills, talents, and magic that is the brand called you.

-Whether you are a writer, a marketer or a small business owner, controlling that perception is vital.
-Begin to develop your personal brand by asking a few questions:
+Whether you’re a writer, a marketer or a small business owner, controlling that perception is vital.
+Begin to develop your personal brand by answering a few questions:

 - What is your greatest strength/weakness?

 - What separates you from the competition?

-- Am I innovative or traditional in thinking?
+- Are you innovative or traditional in thinking?

 2. Create a Credible Website